OsheeSan/OsheeSan/README.md

 - Knowledge of version control tools such as Git and GitHub.
 - I have a year of experience in IGambling WebView Apps.
 - Learnt how to work with CI/CD.
+- Have some experience in creating own frameworks (cocoapods+)

 ## Get in Touch